mRcSchwering/magic-soup/README.md

 _i.e._ from the outside world into the cell and _vice versa_.
 Details are the molecule species, maximum velocity, its orientation (see [Energy](#energy)).

-_Allosteric_ domains can regulare a protein through an effector molecule.
+_Regulatory_ domains can regulare a protein through an effector molecule.
-A protein with only an allosteric domain has no function.
+A protein with only a regulatory domain has no function.
-But if the protein also has a catalytic or transporter domain, the allosteric domain can up- or down-regulate this domain.
+But if the protein also has a catalytic or transporter domain, the regulatory domain can up- or down-regulate this domain.
 Details are the effector molecule species, whether it is an activating or inhibiting effector, the affinity to that effector.